 One of the easiest ways for your cake to not bake properly is if your oven is not properly heated.
 Make sure you allow plenty of time to preheat the oven to 350F/180C and grease a 9X5 loaf pan.

-In a bowl of an electric mixer fitted with a paddle attachment or in a large bowl with a handheld electric mixer combine sugar, butter, and orange zest for 3-4 minutes, so it's nice and fluffy.
+In a bowl of an electric stand mixer fitted with a paddle attachment or in a large bowl with a handheld electric mixer on medium speed combine sugar, butter, and orange zest for 3-4 minutes, so it's nice and fluffy.
 Adding the orange zest now helps the oils from the zest really blend into the sugar and butter for a stronger orange flavor.

 Add in the eggs one at a time, waiting until each is fully combined, scrape down the sides of the bowl.